 (3) The testimony of the witness is necessary;

 (B) The parties shall agree to the time and place for taking the deposition in lieu of live testimony.
 Depositions shall be conducted in the same county in which the hearing is conducted unless otherwise agreed to by the parties.
 If the parties are unable to agree, the hearing officer shall set the time and place of the deposition.
-At a deposition taken pursuant to this rule, parties shall have the right, as at hearing, to fully examine witnesses.
+At a deposition taken pursuant to this rule, parties shall have the right to fully examine witnesses as if the testimony was live at hearing.
 The hearing officer has the discretion to be present at the deposition.

-(C) A deposition taken under this rule shall be offered into evidence at hearing by the party requesting the deposition, in lieu of the witness' live testimony at hearing.
+(D) A deposition taken under this rule may be offered into evidence at hearing by any party , in lieu of the witness' live testimony at hearing.

 Promulgated Under: 119.03